By Durgadas, Ved Kovid, AYT

 “It is better to be an outspoken atheist than a hypocrite.
 The modern idea, on the one hand, with the “learned” is that religion and metaphysics and all search after a Supreme Being are futile; on the other hand, with the semi-educated, the idea seems to be that these things really have no basis; their only value consists in the fact that they furnish strong motive powers for doing good to the world.“

-Here, he is completely right and why his words always resonated with me and why I resonated with his works and others as Aurobindo, Dayananda etc. over other modern Gurus and teachers such as Sivananda, Yogananda, Iyengar, Satya Sai Baba and the rest, who appeared as spineless and lacking substances to me, in addition to being tainted with the Christian brush!
+Here, he is completely right and why his words always resonated with me and why I resonated with his works and others as Aurobindo, Dayananda etc. over other modern Gurus and teachers such as Sivananda, Yogananda, Iyengar, Satya Sai Baba and the rest, who appeared as spineless and lacking substance to me, in addition to being tainted with the Christian brush!
 I am more in favour of Subhash Chandra Bose, Veer Savarkar and others than Gandhi, who I always despised as a poison of India like his henchman, Nehru.

 Sadly however, few actually take the time to read, explore, reflect and study such works and expand upon them and instead quote Aurobindo or Vivekananda or even Sri Ramana and others without understanding the vast nature of their work or multi-faceted nature of it.